Goodyear, Arizona: Rail

 Union Pacific operates a railroad that goes through Goodyear.
 Rail lines provide Goodyear with access to 23 states in the western two-thirds of the United States.

 Road transport

 Interstate 10 passes through Goodyear, heading west to Buckeye and Los Angeles.
 I-10 heads east to Phoenix, Tucson, and the Southern states.

 The city is also served by the western ends of several bus routes of the Valley Metro Bus.

 Other roads and highways serve the area.
 Loop 303 starts as Cotton Lane then heads up north to Surprise and then to Interstate 17.
 Van Buren Street and McDowell, Indian School and Camelback Roads are major arterial roads leading from the extreme western Phoenix area to past Scottsdale in the east.
 MC 85 (Maricopa County Highway 85) is a highway running from Arizona State Route 85 in Buckeye to Loop 202 in Phoenix.
 The highway passes the southern sections of Goodyear.

+Public transportation

+Valley Metro operates public transportation in Goodyear.
+They operate the Avondale ZOOM neighborhood circulator, the 562 Goodyear Express during weekday rush hours, which connects Goodyear Park and Ride to Downtown Phoenix, and the 17 McDowell bus on Monday thru Saturday (Sunday service ends at 99th Avenue on the Avondale/Tolleson border).
+Goodyear is also a member of WeRIDE, which operates demand-responsive transport in Peoria, Goodyear, Avondale, and Surprise.